happycamper1129/React/docs/API.md

 ## PlainRoute
-A plain JavaScript object route definition. `Router` turns JSX `<Route>`s into these objects, but you can use them directly if you prefer.
-All of the props are the same as `<Route>` props, except those listed here.
+A plain JavaScript object route definition. `Router` turns JSX `<Route/>`s into these objects, but you can use them directly if you prefer.
+All of the props are the same as `<Route/>` props, except those listed here.

 #### Props
 ##### `childRoutes`
 An array of child routes, same as `children` in JSX route configs.

 ##### `getChildRoutes(location, callback)`
 Same as `childRoutes` but asynchronous and receives the `location`.
 Useful for code-splitting and dynamic route matching (given some state or session data to return a different set of child routes).

 ###### `callback` signature
 `cb(err, routesArray)`